Sometimes with Cartagena de Indias Colombia, I have the feeling that the world split into two kinds of people.

 You have a raining season from April to September in Colombia.

-The best weather will be from December to February if you visit Cartagena de Indias.
+The best weather will be from December to February if you visit Cartagena de Indias in Colombia.

 However, it’s also the high seasons (Everyone is on holidays) with Semana Santa (Easter week).
 If you are travelling on the coast, you HAVE to book in advance during the Easter holidays.